ijemmao/ijemmao.me/src/projects/hamono.md

 One musical composer: [Summer Cody](https://www.linkedin.com/in/summercody/)

-Our main focus of this project was to create something that was exciting but also manageable for a six-week time period.
+Our main focus for this project was to create something that was exciting but also manageable for a six-week time period.
-Within our break, we wanted to create a simple story line, a variety of enemies, two levels, and one boss level.
+Within our break, we wanted to create a simple story line, a variety of enemies, three levels, including a daunting boss.

 ## Design
 The designers wanted to have a pixel art aesthetic, so the